 Chlorella: The super green detox superfood

-While your body does have built-in detoxification systems, it can still use a little help…
+While your body has a built-in detoxification systems, it can still use a little help…

 These days, your liver carries quite the load, especially with clearing heavy metals and toxic chemicals.

-But according to research, there is a nutritional supplement you can use as a powerful detox aid to support your body’s best efforts…
+However, according to research, there is a green superfood you can use as a powerful detox aid to support your body’s best efforts…

-It’s called chlorella — and some consider it Mother’s Nature’s medical miracle.
+It’s called chlorella — and some consider it Mother Nature’s medical miracle.

 If you’ve heard of spirulina you can imagine what chlorella looks like because it’s also a green algae — a type of plant organism that’s become quite popular in green superfood supplements and powdered mixes.